-Your Learning Freelancer will meet you on arrival at the Main Entrance.
-Alternatively please go to the Welcome point or Membership and Ticket Collection Desk where the Learning Freelancer will be contacted.
+Your Educator will meet you on arrival at the Main Entrance.
+Alternatively please go to the Welcome point or Ticket Collection Desk where the Educator will be contacted.
 Group leaders will be given a badge to wear while in the Gallery so that they are easily identifiable.
 Once signed in please proceed to the schools cloakroom to deposit all bags or go to the designated Gallery room.

 We regret that there are currently no facilities for eating packed lunches at the Gallery.
 Please take this into consideration when booking visits to the Gallery during the winter months.
 Groups usually eat in Trafalgar Square or St James’ Park, which are very close by.